 Before offering constructive criticism, ask if they’re receptive to it, like my professor did, by saying: “Is it OK if I offer you some feedback?”
 It’s a courtesy, and it gives you the opportunity to freely deliver your feedback without repercussions because you were respectful and asked if it was OK.
 As long as you do it with kindness in your heart, you can’t go wrong.

 While you may have no choice to listen to your CEO or manager's constructive criticism, it may be harder for you to be receptive to a colleague or direct report's negative feedback.
 Don't be so quick to dismiss the non-hierarchical feedback.
 After all, a team member can provide effective criticism that is both well-meaning and helpful to you if they have delivered in the right way.
-Moreover, they are less likely to have any agenda to push and they may possibly be more honest and direct with you precisely because they are not your manager or boss.
+Moreover, they are less likely to have an agenda to push and they may possibly be more honest and direct with you precisely because they are not your manager or boss.

-Conversely it can be a client or even a stranger that offers construtive criticism.
+Conversely, it can be a client or even a stranger that offers constructive criticism.
 Thinking about the person's motivation for providing you feedback can help you listen less defensively and consider what they say more carefully so if you are the one providing negative feedback to someone who is not in your direct reporting line, consider the timing and way you phrase your feedback.
 Also, consider laying out your motivations for sharing criticism openly and that may help the recipient better receive what you have to say.

+How do you give constructive feedback?
 You might have heard of the “sandwich approach,” and while it does soften the blow of any feedback that tells a person they did a less-than-perfect job, it’s an anticipated approach now.
 People kind of expect that you’re going to tell them something nice so that you can slip in something “constructive,” followed by another nice thing.

 I’d argue that this approach, while better than harsh direct feedback a lot of the time, isn’t always the best way to go about it.
 Instead, take something that someone did well, explain to them how they could improve that particular thing, and give them a good reason to improve it.

-For example: “I liked the way that you spoke about activism, and I wanted to hear even more about how activism can connect our community.
+What is an example of constructive criticism?
+Try: “I liked the way that you spoke about activism, and I wanted to hear even more about how activism can connect our community.
 I would have liked if you spent longer on that sub-topic.”
 The alternative being: “You didn’t spend enough time on how activism can connect our communities, so the speech was lacking.”
 When you’re delivering the feedback from a genuine place in your heart, it should be received well, especially if you’ve asked if it’s OK to give it.

 Think of feedback you’ve received that’s really helped you in your life.
 How has it been delivered to you?
 Did it sting or feel weird when you heard it?
 Did it help you in the end?